Ecomap vs Genogram: Everything You Need

 The Mahajan family sought assistance due to the recurring conflicts among the cousins and communication breakdowns.
 In this case:

-• A social worker would come and create an extensive ecomap in order to understand different external factors that might be causing a rift between the siblings.
+• A social worker would come and create an extensive ecomap to understand different external factors that might be causing a rift between the siblings.
 They can understand how their different schooling and friends have a serious connection with their behavior.

 • At the same time, a therapist will provide insights into intergenerational communication patterns and the history of sibling relationships.